malbolgee/handson/README.md

 $ sudo apt install kernel-package bzip2 lib32z1 libelf-dev qt5-default qttools5-dev-tools qttools5-dev meld geany gtk+-2.0 libgtk-3-dev libwebkit2gtk-4.0-dev autogen libgtk2.0-dev libglade2-dev
 ```

-Although the kernel source code is available from Google, it does not part of AOSP.
-So we'll need to create a new directory (outsite of AOSP) to store the code
+Although the kernel source code is available from Google, it is not part of the AOSP source code.
+So we'll need to create a new directory (outside of AOSP) to store the code

 ```sh
 $ cd ~